randaladams/graceland/PROJECT_NOTES.md

 6. **Compass N/E/S/W label positioning bug (fixed in v10):** rotating a `Text` directly doesn't move it around a circle — it rotates around its own tiny bounding box near where it started, so all four letters clustered near "N".
 Fix: wrap each label in its own `Modifier.fillMaxSize().rotate(deg)` box (so the rotation pivots around the full circle's center), with the label itself counter-rotated by `-deg` to stay upright.

+7. **`restore()` only ever granted Pro, never revoked it (fixed in v11).** The original `restore()` called `handle()` for any purchases found, but did nothing if none were found — so a refunded/canceled purchase left the local `is_pro` flag stuck on `true` forever, even though `restore()` runs on every app launch via `connect()`.
+Fixed by explicitly checking whether Play still shows an active, purchased `pro_upgrade` for the account; if not (and the local flag says Pro), it now flips back to free automatically.
+This means reverting a tester to free after a refund/cancel is just: cancel the order in Play Store → reopen the app (no more need to clear app storage or reinstall).

 ## Testing workflow

 - **Fast iteration (UI, features, anything not billing-related):** build debug APK via Actions → download → `adb install -r app-debug.apk`.
 Use `-r` to overwrite in place.